eventespresso/event-espresso-core/docs/README.md

 [Filter and Action Hooks in EE](I--Filter-and-Action-Hooks-in-EE) | Documents specific filter and action hooks in EE.
 [EE4 Forms System](J--EE4-Forms-System) | Documents related to the EE4 forms system.
 [EE4 Capability System](K--EE4-Capability-System) | Documents related to the EE4 Capability System and user management.
+[Payment Methods and Gateways](L--Payment-Methods-and-Gateways) | Documents related to using/developming payment methods and gateway classes in EE4.
 [Tutorials](T--Tutorials) | All tutorials instructing how to use EE more effectively as a developer.
 [General](Z--General) | Documentation that more generally applies to all of Event Espresso vs specific subsystems.